I've read that a mammogram is useless when it comes to detecting cancer in women with dense breasts. Is this true?

 Answers from Sandhya Pruthi, M.D.

-Dense breasts can make mammograms more difficult to interpret.
+Dense breasts can make mammograms more challenging for doctors to interpret.
 But this doesn't mean a mammogram is useless for detecting cancer or other breast abnormalities in women with dense breasts.

 Breast tissue is composed of fatty (nondense) tissue and connective (dense) tissue.
 Women with dense breasts have more connective tissue than fatty tissue.
 About half of women undergoing mammograms have dense breasts.